jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

 ### 27G Domestic purposes benefits for care at home of the sick or infirm
 (1) In this section, patient means any sick or infirm person receiving the full-time care and attention of an applicant for a domestic purposes benefit.
-(2) Subject to the provisions of this Act, an applicant who has attained the age of 16 years and meets the residential requirements in section 74AA is entitled to receive a domestic purposes benefit under this section if the chief executive is satisfied that the applicant is required to give full-time care and attention at home to some other person (other than the applicant's spouse or partner) who would otherwise have to receive—
+(2) Subject to the provisions of this Act, an applicant who meets the residential requirements in section 74AA is entitled to receive a domestic purposes benefit under this section if the chief executive is satisfied that the applicant is required to give full-time care and attention at home to some other person (other than the applicant's spouse or partner) who would otherwise have to receive—
   (a) hospital care, rest home care, or residential disability care, within the meaning of the Health and Disability Services (Safety) Act 2001; or
   (b) care of the kind referred to in section 141 of the Children, Young Persons, and Their Families Act 1989; or (c) care of a kind equivalent to any of those kinds of care.
-(2A) An applicant aged 16 or 17 years must not be granted a domestic purposes benefit under this section unless the chief executive is satisfied, having regard to the circumstances of the applicant, the person he or she is giving care and attention to, and their families, that no other caregiver is reasonably available to care for the other person.
+(2A) An applicant must not be granted a domestic purposes benefit under this section unless,— (a) in the case of an applicant without a dependent child, he or she is aged at least 18 years:
+  (b) in any other case, he or she is aged at least 19 years.
 (3) Every application for a domestic purposes benefit under this section shall be supported by the certificate of a medical practitioner certifying that the patient requires the full-time care and attention of the applicant and that but for that care and attention the patient would have to receive such services; and the chief executive may, in the chief executive's discretion, require that the patient be examined by a medical practitioner to be nominated by the chief executive for the purpose, who shall determine whether the patient would, but for the full-time care and attention of the applicant, have to receive such services.
 (4) Any benefit granted under this section may, in the discretion of the chief executive, be continued for any period not exceeding 4 weeks notwithstanding that the patient was not during that period in the full-time care of the beneficiary.
 (4A) It is a condition of a benefit under this section that the beneficiary shall attend and participate in a mandatory interview if requested to do so under section 60HA.